TudorBatica/Rust-Torrent-Client/README.md

 There are 5 types of tasks in the application:

-**Coordinator**: spawns all other tasks and receives output events from all tasks and broadcasts them other tasks which need them.
+**Coordinator**: spawns all other tasks; helps tasks communicate with each other by broadcasting their events.
 **P2P tasks**: connect to peers and exchange data with them.
 **Data collection task**: takes the data downloaded by the p2p transfer tasks and assembles the downloaded file(s).
 **Choking mechanism task**: decides what peers to choke/unchoke and when.